The Walter Swan Poetry Prize 2020

-Niccola Swan, chair of the Walter Swan Trust, said,
+Speaking upon the launch of the 2020 competition with it’s theme of ‘A kindness’, Niccola Swan, chair of the Walter Swan Trust, said:

 “We are really delighted to be sponsoring the Ilkley Literature Festival Poetry Prize again.
 The theme of ‘A Kindness’ links particularly well to Walter and his own interests and writing.
 He used to run a Facebook page called Kindness – the Golden Chain, and his own poems were often on this theme.
 One of his best-known poems is called ‘May You’ and it features these lines:

 ‘May your world be one of kindnesses both given and received

 May the world be the better for your having shared in it